greatest-ape/aquatic/README.md

 | aquatic_http | [BitTorrent over HTTP] with TLS ([rustls]) | Linux 5.8+ (using [glommio]) |
 | aquatic_ws   | [WebTorrent] over TLS ([rustls])           | Linux 5.8+ (using [glommio]) |

+Features at a glance:

+- IPv4 and IPv6 support
+- Optional access control (info hash filtering)
+- Built-in TLS support (HTTP and WebTorrent protocols)
+- Multithreaded design for handling large amounts of traffic
+- All data is stored in-memory, so there is no need to configure a database

 ## Usage

 ### Prerequisites

 - Install Rust with [rustup](https://rustup.rs/) (stable is recommended)
 - Install cmake with your package manager (e.g., `apt-get install cmake`)
 - Clone this git repository and enter it

 ### Compiling